mzelinka/mzelinka.github.io/_pages/cv.md

    - _Environmental Research Letters_
    - _Geophysical Research Letters_
    - _Geoscientific Model Development_
+   - _International Journal of Applied Earth Observation and Geoinformation_
    - _Journal of Advances in Modeling Earth Systems_
    - _Journal of Applied Meteorology and Climatology_
    - _Journal of Atmospheric and Oceanic Technology_